Shellaina Gordon, COS'21

 Research is not just about test tubes, microscopes, and beakers.

 Scholarship, inquiry, and discovery— whether in the lab, the archives, the studio, the business incubator, communities, or through creative exploration and production— are the highlight of many University Honors students’ experiences.
-Whereas Honors students are often attracted to these opportunities to help them prepare for graduate and professional study, enormous benefits can be derived from simply learning how to ask and systematically answer interesting questions.
+Whereas Honors students are often attracted to these opportunities to help prepare for graduate and professional study, enormous benefit can be derived from simply learning how to ask and systematically answer interesting questions.
 And, developing a relationship with a faculty member who is personally guiding your work can be a pivotal experience.

 The University Honors Program offers students considerable support as they explore opportunities for engaging in research and creative endeavors and take advantage of the expertise of faculty and graduate students from all parts of campus and beyond.